John Houseman (baseball)

-John Franklin Houseman (January 10, 1870 in the Netherlands - November 4, 1922 in Chicago) was a Major League Baseball player.
+John Franklin Houseman (January 10, 1870 - November 4, 1922) was a Major League Baseball player.
 He played in for the Chicago Colts, and in for the St. Louis Browns, primarily as a second baseman.

+Houseman was born in the Netherlands, and his family moved to Grand Rapids, Michigan and later Chicago, Illinois, before he began his professional playing career.

-Houseman was the first Dutch-born player in the major leagues when he made his debut for the Colts in 1894.
+Houseman was the second Dutch-born player in the major leagues, following Rynie Wolters, debuting for the Colts in 1894.
+Houseman played in four games for Chicago, filling in for the ill Bill Dahlen, then 80 games for St. Louis.
+He also played in the minor leagues from 1891 to 1899.

 Iroquois Theatre fire

-On December 30, 1903, Houseman and fellow player Charlie Dexter were in a box watching the show at the Iroquois Theatre in Chicago when the Iroquois Theatre fire broke out; they were credited with breaking down a locked door and rescuing a number of people.
+On December 30, 1903, Houseman and fellow player Charlie Dexter were in a box watching the show at the Iroquois Theatre in Chicago when the Iroquois Theatre fire broke out.
+They reportedly broke down a locked door, rescuing a number of people.